biancojs/bianco/README.md

 __Bianco__ is a _modern_ DOM helpers _micro library_

+[work in progress... come back soon!]

 # Why the hell?

-Bianco is on the top of the following main concepts that I was not able to find in any similar framework so far:
+Bianco is designed on the following main concepts that I was not able to find in any similar framework so far:

 - built in __es2015__ for __es2015__ projects